SeatPlan Logo

 Andrew Lloyd Webber’s sensational musical has been enchanting audiences since 1986 with its haunting tale of love and obsession.

-Playing for over 35 years at His Majesty’s Theatre (formerly Her Majesty’s Theatre), Andrew Lloyd Webber's global smash-hit The Phantom of the Opera has become the second longest-running musical in the West End, and the longest-running show on Broadway.
+Playing for almost 39 years at His Majesty’s Theatre (formerly Her Majesty’s Theatre) just around the corner from Pall Mall, Andrew Lloyd Webber's global smash-hit The Phantom of the Opera has become the second longest-running musical in the West End, and the longest-running show on Broadway.
 With an iconic score, stunning sets, gorgeous costumes and dazzling special effects, this unmissable production is essential viewing, earning a reputation as one of London's best musicals.

 What is Phantom of the Opera about?